-Eating healthy during the holidays can be challenging.
-I’m here to hopefully inspire you, and make it a little easier to choose healthy options.
-And, you can be sure this healthy green been casserole is nothing short of delicious!
+Eating healthy during the holidays can be challenging and I’m here to inspire you with healthy options.
+And, you can be sure this vegan green bean casserole is nothing short of delicious!

 How To Make Vegan Green Bean Casserole

-Only fresh green beans here!
-Simply blanch the green beans, or to make it super easy cook them in the microwave.
+- While the onions are baking, blanch the green beans on the stovetop, or make it super easy and cook them in the microwave.

 That’s it, easy as can be healthy green bean casserole ready for your table!